 If you are looking to find out how to become a musical theatre Sound Engineer then check out some of my other articles.

-There are a number of award-winning sound designers such as John Leonard, Gareth Owen, Andrew Bruce, Mick Potter and Paul Groothuis.
+The UK provides some of the best sound designers in the world these include a number of award-winning and famous sound designers such as John Leonard, Gareth Owen, Andrew Bruce, Mick Potter and Paul Groothuis.

 Others include myself, Rob Summers, Tony Gayle, Justin Teasdale, Nick Sagar and Chris Whybrow.